 - Solid waste management.

 - Installation of sewage treatment plant.

 - Provision of low cost sanitary facilities.

 - Development of River front.

 - Efforts to develop public awareness

 Although we still have a long way to cover to make Musi River absolutely free from pollution, this programme helped in reducing Musi river pollution to a significant extent.
-Industrial wastes are casuing water pollution in many rivers, ponds of our state.

 Acitivity-5